darkconsole/avorion-turret-editor/README.md

 turret you have upgraded twice, but I've totally stacked Mk 2 turrets before.
 It is not perfect.

 ## Future Plans

 Make it a system upgrade chip that drops from combat/scavving instead of the chat command to attach it to your ship.

+## Dreams

+For Avorion to let mods define custom blocks so the more Weapons Bay you build the better guns you can make.

 ## Support